soyersoyer/SwCrypt/README.md

 Install
 -------
-Just copy `SwCrypt.swift` to your project.
+Just copy `SwCrypt.swift` and `CommonRSACryptor.h` to your project.
 SwCrypt uses `CommonCrypto`, so please create a new build phase for the following script, and put it before the compilation.

 ```bash